The Best for Golden

 How will the shifts break down as far as hours?
 You have 3 shifts, days and nights?
 What would the hours be?

-King asked 11 months ago
+King asked over 1 year ago

 The Golden Police Department will use different scheduling options throughout the trial to see which works best.
 To start, officers will be divided into six teams, covering the week with two day teams, two afternoon teams and two night teams.
 The week is split Sunday through Wednesday and Wednesday through Saturday.
 Since Wednesday has all officers working, it will be used for training without impacting officers working in the community.
 This schedule will include one or two officers from each shift coming in one hour earlier than the other officers.
 This ensures coverage at the beginning and ending of each shift.
 This schedule will be tried for about three months.
 The second schedule that will be tried will have 10 shifts.
 This will include the same breakdown as the first shift, but will spread some officers into four power shifts that cover mid-morning through mid-afternoon (10:00 am – 6:00 pm) and mid-afternoon through late evening (6:00 pm – 2:00 am).
 We do plan to be flexible with the scheduling and open to trying alternatives if a specific schedule is not working well or we fine one that works better than other options.